Fitus/Zaloha.sh/DOCUMENTATION.md

 Repository: <a href="https://github.com/Fitus/Zaloha.sh">https://github.com/Fitus/Zaloha.sh</a>

-An add-on shellscript to create hardlink-based snapshots of the backup directory exists, that allows to create "Time Machine"-like backup solutions:
+An add-on script to create hardlink-based snapshots of the backup directory exists, that allows to create "Time Machine"-like backup solutions:

-Repository of add-on shellscript: <a href="https://github.com/Fitus/Zaloha_Snapshot.sh">https://github.com/Fitus/Zaloha_Snapshot.sh</a>
+Repository of add-on script: <a href="https://github.com/Fitus/Zaloha_Snapshot.sh">https://github.com/Fitus/Zaloha_Snapshot.sh</a>
 </pre>